JuanHidalgo790/JuanHidalgo790.github.io/_pages/markdown.md

 where \\(\boldsymbol{\sigma}\\) is the stress tensor, \\(\mathbf{u}(\mathbf{x},t)\\) is the displacement vector, \\(\rho\\) is the density, and the body forces, in this case, are neglected.

-For linear elastic materials the constitutive equations are given by
+For linear elastic materials, the constitutive equations are given by

 $$
 \displaylines{